magmalamps/magmalamps.github.io/README.md

 # MagmaLamps Webpage

 MagmaLamps is a Website that contains all of my HTML projects.
-There are useful, funny and informative!
+They are useful, funny and informative!

 ## Projects included